Best Email Infrastructure Guide for Better Deliverability in 2026

 • Domain reputation trends

-• Reply and engagement signals
+• Reply rates

 Step 1

-Secure multiple domains and configure them properly.
+Secure multiple domains for outreach.

 Step 2

-Set up SPF, DKIM, and DMARC with full alignment.
+Configure SPF, DKIM, and DMARC with full alignment.

 Step 3

-Create inbox clusters and distribute sending volume.
+Create mailbox clusters and distribute volume.

 Step 4